utkusarioglu/my-jenkins/README.md

 Jenkins setup repo for home.
 This repo assumes the following:

-1. The host computer is windows
+1. The host computer runs windows
-2. The guest computer that creates the jenkins image is a debian linux instance
+2. The guest computer that creates the jenkins image runs a debian linux version
 3. The host runs the private docker repository "registry:2" at port 5000
-4. That the registry is set as an insecure registry by the docker instances of the host and the client
+4. That the registry is set as an `insecure-registry` by the docker instances of the host and the client

 ## Current settings